History of the national register establishment

 Bulgaria has adopted the principles set out in relevant EU legislation governing the validity of entry or deletion of particulars and posting of documents relating to traders/non-profit legal entities.
 The specific arrangements applicable at national level are laid down in the ZTRRYuLNTs and the Commerce Act.

 According to the ZTRRYuLNTs, a particular entered in the register is deemed, as from time of entry, to have become known to third parties acting in good faith.
 Until 15 days have expired after an entry has been made, it may not be relied on against third parties who prove that it was impossible for them to have been aware of it.
 Third parties may cite a particular that is to be registered even though the entry has not yet been made, unless the law specifically provides that it becomes effective only after entry.
 Once deleted, an entry is ineffective.
 Documents in the TRRYuLNTs are deemed to have become known to third parties from the date they are posted.

 Third parties acting in good faith may cite an entry or posting, even if the particular entered or document posted does not exist.
 In relation to third parties acting in good faith, particulars not entered in the register are deemed to be non-existent.

 Discrepancies between the register entry and its publication

-Who is responsible for the accuracy of the records?
+Who has the responsibility for the accuracy of the records?

 Data protection procedures

-Procedures related to the rights of the data subject regarding the publication and retention of their personal data
+Procedures related to the rights of the data subject regarding publishing and storing their personal data

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.